andrewmelvin-dev/lifecheck-aws/README.md

 * **Google API Client ID:** OAuth authentication via Google will be used to allow access to the settings application.
 Refer to the following documentation: https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid
 * **AWS Account:** You'll need an AWS account to deploy and manage the Lambda function.
 * **AWS SAM CLI**: Install the AWS SAM CLI.
 Refer to the official documentation for instructions: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html
-* **Public/private key generation:**
-   * You'll need a public key (in PEM format) for JWT token verification.
-This will be used to verify (in addition to the API key used by the API gateway) the authenticity of requests, preventing unauthorized access and potential service disruptions of Lifecheck's intended operations.
-   * If you don't have one, you can generate one using tools like OpenSSL or ssh-keygen.
-Refer to this guide for generating an RSA key pair: https://www.ssh.com/academy/ssh/keygen
-   * Keep the private key in a safe and secure location for use later on when setting up the `lifecheck-client` Windows service.

 ## Setup and deployment